ahn/vaadin-aceeditor/README.md

 I can accept pull requests and put a new version to Vaadin Directory once in a while but not do much beyond that.
 If you'd like to be a more active maintainer, feel free to contact me.**

-From version 0.7.0 onwards this add-on requires Vaadin 7.
-The earlier Vaadin 6 version most likely won't be maintained any more.
-The new Vaadin 7 version is somewhat changed from the earlier version.
-Some things are still missing but hopefully will be implemented at some point.
+From version 0.8.0 onwards this add-on requires Vaadin 8.
+Versions 0.7.x are for Vaadin 7, and versions before that are for Vaadin 6.
+The "quick and brutal" port to Vaadin 8 by @willtemperley (#56).

 * Currently using version 1.1.9 of Ace.